 Stegner, Wallace.
 Angle of Repose.
 Doubleday, New York, 1971.
 F; 8/19.

-This Pulitzer-winning but for me obscure novel stirs up a 19th century world under the hand of a physically disabled retired academic narrator in the late 1960s, struggling to make sense of things including his superficially washed-up life, by writing about his grandparents’ lives two generations previous.
+This Pulitzer-winning but to me unknown novel stirs up a 19th century world under the hand of a physically disabled retired academic narrator in the late 1960s, struggling to make sense of things including his superficially washed-up life, by writing about his grandparents’ lives two generations previous.
 I thought the hard, uncompromising feel to both the grandparents and the narrator might reflect the author in some way.
 Stegner was a serious apparently universally admired PhD writer, teacher of literature, historian, and environmentalist.
 His narrator Lyman Ward and Lyman’s ancestors aren’t quite life-events self-descriptions for him but could they be inner ones?

-The novel’s title is about the position passively taken by loose material deposited on a surface, hinting at the bleak but realistic ideology abroad in this story: physical reality and its entropic slippage are as inevitable as the realities of engineering and physics, and (as one commentator hints) apropos of one of the story’s terrifying late events we may picture being unable to escape up a repose-angled slope of loose material.
+The novel’s title is about the position passively taken by loose material deposited on a surface, hinting at the bleak but realistic ideology abroad in this story: psychological reality and its entropic slippage are as inevitable as the realities of engineering and physics, and (as one commentator hints) apropos of one of the story’s terrifying late events we may picture being unable to escape up a repose-angled slope of loose material.

 Lyman in publication-contemporary America sets himself up in the former home of those grandparents with all sorts of letters and other historic documents to write the biography of the grandmother, Susan, married to itinerant mining engineer Oliver Ward.
 She loves and more or less willingly follows Oliver away from her promising New York artistic career into half a dozen rough remote towns.
-They adjust to circumstances, have kids, and live a range of vivid experiences that picture and deepen Susan’s creativity and Oliver’s technical brilliance and uncompromisingly honesty.
+They adjust to circumstances, have kids, and live a range of vivid experiences that picture and deepen Susan’s creativity and Oliver’s technical brilliance and uncompromising honesty.
 Oliver ultimately takes the financial risk of developing irrigation in Idaho, trying to make enough money to help Susan realize her cultural ambitions, while their marriage sadly deteriorates.
 Infidelity and more dreadful events complicate the late part of the narrative Lyman is writing.

 Meanwhile Lyman in the late 1960s fends off the efforts of his son and estranged wife to get him into a nursing home, being partly looked after by a neighbour family.
 Shelly, the neighbours’ daughter immersed in the 60s counterculture who helps Lyman assemble his documents is casually seductive and Lyman, his imagination fixed on his grandparents’ deep serious emotional lives reflects: